-Our drinking water is obtained from surface water sources.
-The primary source of drinking water for residents of the City of Waco and surrounding communities is Lake Waco, in Waco, TX.
+Our drinking water is 99% surface water with less than 1% coming from ground water sources.
+The primary source of drinking water for residents of the City of Waco and surrounding communities is Lake Waco, with less than 1% coming from the Trinity Aquifer.

-Source Water Assessment Protection
+Source Water Assessment and Protection

 The TCEQ completed an assessment of our source water and results indicate that some of our sources are susceptible to certain contaminants.
 The sampling requirements for our water system are based on this susceptibility and previous sample data.
 Any detections of these contaminants may be found in this report.
-For more information on source water assessments and protection efforts in our system, contact the Waco Water Quality Lab.
+For more information on source water assessments and protection efforts in our system, contact the City of Waco Water Quality Lab.